sableassent/SAC-Wallet/README.md

 Team Reporting Schedule:
 Daily task logs are submitted to lead every Thursday.
-Meetings and updates are held on Fridays, & Mondays.
+Admin meetings and updates are held on Fridays, & Mondays.
 New tasks, updates, and assisted coding is executed by leads on Tuesdays.
 Monthly reviews of all team members are done by corporate officers.